serenity-is/docs/api/js/corelib/functions/padLeft.md

 `number`

-Target length of the string.
+The desired total length after padding.

 ### ch

 `string` = `' '`

-Character to pad with.
+The character to pad with.
+Defaults to a single space.

 ## Returns

 `any`

-Padded string.
+The left-padded string; already-longer strings are returned unchanged.

+## Deprecated

+Use String.prototype.padStart directly — e.g. `String(s ?? "").padStart(len, ch)`.